koehlma/pile-rs/README.md

 `Vec` is, and keys are serialized as the corresponding insertion index.
 This enables external tools to simply treat keys as indices into the the serialized sequence.

-When using a previously serialized and then deserialized key for accessing a value without also serializing and then deserializing the corresponding pile is an *O(log n)* operation (just as accessing by index).
+Using a previously serialized and then deserialized key for accessing a value without also serializing and then deserializing the corresponding pile is an *O(log n)* operation (just as accessing by index).